Ashley-Vater/Rosetta-Intro-Bootcamp/resources/Software.md

 # Software list

-*You may find that the list is incomplete and could is missing key papers please reachout to [Ashley] (awvater@ucdavis.edu) to add more cool things*
+*You may find that the list is incomplete and could is missing key papers please reachout to [Ashley](awvater@ucdavis.edu) to add more cool things*